 The days where I feel most productive all have something in common: I budgeted my time well.
-When I'm at my most productive, I start the day with a plan and am able to stay focused on my to-do list, which means that not only do I get more done in a shorter amount of time, I also produce higher-quality work.
+When I'm at my most productive, I start the day with a plan and stay focused on my to-do list, which means that not only do I get more done in a shorter amount of time, I also produce higher-quality work.

 No matter your profession, time management matters.
 But it's all too easy to form bad habits that, once ingrained, are hard to break.
 Sometimes, you just need a little extra outside help to get yourself on track.

-The eight apps below will help you organize and utilize your time in a more effective and productive way.
+The apps below will help you organize and utilize your time in a more effective and productive way.

 Todoist is a task management app that allows you to assign to-do items due dates, as well as tag them with different project labels.
 You can add tasks from your desktop or phone.
 As a fun added bonus, you can rack up "Karma points" by completing tasks consistently.